moggieuk/ERCF-Springy/README.md

 * Dissassembly: Remove the 6mm selector belt and separate the 8mm rods from the "Idle Block" end.
 Remove the Encoder from the Selector Cart.
 Remove the old Selector Cart from the 8mm rods.

-* Make sure to replace the Idle Block with the new one.
+* TO avoid clearance problems make sure to replace the Idle Block with the new one because is has a slightly enlarged cutout for servo.

 * The servo mounts have break away suppports (MG90S has 4, Savox has 2) shown in grey below.
 [Note: The print orientation is chosen to ensure strengh in the hinge area].
 The M3 brass inserts are the same as the original with one exception.
 The insert that forms the pivot for the servo should be set 1mm BELOW the surface.
 The new STL has provision for this.